abousquet/InterviewProject/README.txt

 2) Modify the accept function for the TcpServer class to print both the remote IP and port of the connecting client in the following format:
          Accepting new remote connection from <ip_address>:<port>
+      You can check that the correct port is being printed by using "netstat | grep <listenport>" on Linux or
+      "lsof | grep <listen port>" on Darwin where listen port is the port the server is listening on. (hint: use inet_ntoa() and ntohs())

 3) Complete dataFunction declared in utils/CommonUtils.hh, the problem is defined in the header.